Home > Mac Data Recovery Tips

 But the case is, Time Machine is different from cloud storage that can back up data on your Mac in real-time, or we say sync.

-So, only if you've turned on your Time Machine before your file is overwritten, you can recover an overwritten file with it.
+So, only if you've turned on your Time Machine before the file is replaced, you can use it to recover an overwritten file on your Mac.
 Otherwise, you have to use a cloud backup or data recovery tool to help you.

 To restore files with Time Machine, you can refer to these steps: